mobie/mobie.github.io/tutorials/expert_mode.md

 to have a mix of local and remote access, or remote access from multiple locations.

 You can control three aspects:
-- **Project Location** The location of all your project metadata (e.g. information about your datasets and images, bookmarks...)
+- **Project Location** The location of all your project metadata (e.g. information about your datasets and images, views...)
 - **Image Data Location** The location of your images.
 - **Table Data Location** The location of your tabular data.

 ### Common use cases